 in the fast food, personal care, and packaged food sectors.

 Out of ten fast food companies, for example, only two – McDonald’s and Subway – qualified to even receive points on the scorecard, and both scored quite low.
-Still, he gives them credit for at least acknowledging there is a problem and promising to take action – unlike the other eight.
+Still, UCS gives them credit for at least acknowledging there is a problem and promising to take action – unlike the other eight.

 Companies that make personal-care products scored higher, but only one of them – L’Oreal – had become peat-free and only two – L’Oreal and Reckitt Benckiser – had committed to letting their supplies become traceable.

-Packaged food companies scored the highest, with four out of ten – namely, Kellogg’s, Mondelez, Nestlé, and Unilever – committing to both purge their supply chains of palm oil that led to deforestation or peat depletion and let their supplies be traced.
+Packaged food companies scored the highest, with four out of ten – namely, Kellogg’s, Mondelez, Nestlé, and Unilever – committing to both rid their supply chains of palm oil that led to deforestation or peat depletion and let their supplies be traced.

 Now, he says, it’s up to consumers to make sure those promises are kept.

 “Even those companies that have made strong commitments…still have a long road ahead of them,” May-Tobin concludes.
 “Commitments are only the first step, and are only as good as the paper they’re printed on.
 The real change takes place when companies act on their commitments and put them into practice.”

 says there are plenty of reason to believe those commitments will, in fact, be put into practice

 .
 He is UCS’s senior scientist and director of climate research and analysis, and he believes that the increasing attention being paid to both palm-oil producers and consumer-facing companies like these has pushed the sector towards eliminating palm-driven deforestation.